 To learn more about content management systems and the benefits of the WordPress CMS, see the tutorial below:

-WordPress themes improve the idea of a web templating system one step further.
+A WordPress theme pushes the concept of a web template system further.

-The WordPress theme system controls the design elements of a web site.
-It lets you add a “skin” to your entire site much like a template system does but it gives you more control over the management, appearance and customization aspects of all template features.
+A WordPress theme controls and integrates all of the design elements of your web site.
+It allows you to add a “skin” to your entire site much like a website template system does but also gives you more control over the management, appearance and customization of the template features.

 As WordPress puts it …